ladtopi/tiralabra-tuna/docs/testing.md

 ## Unit test coverage

 The unit test coverage of the project is measured using the `coverage` tool.
-The coverage report can be generated using the command `coverage run` and viewed using the command `coverage report`.
+A new report can be generated using the command `poetry run inv coverage`.

 At the time of writing, the coverage report is as follows: